wendylu/TestLex/README.md

 2. Create a Lex Bot on the web interface.
 Follow the “Getting Started” section of the Lex documentation: http://docs.aws.amazon.com/lex/latest/dg/getting-started.html

 3. Once you have your Bot created, it’s time to create some Intents.
 An Intent is a particular goal the user wants to achieve.
 I’m making a hands free recipe interface that you control with your voice.
 I’d like to have my bot recognize “Next step” and “Previous step” to advance through the recipe.

 Create an Intent called “NextStep”.

 Add some sample utterances to your intent.
 This is to let the bot know what user input it should look for.
 For the  NextStep intent, I added the following list of utterances: “Next Step”, “What’s next”, “Next”, and “Done”.

 ![Image](https://github.com/wendylu/images/raw/master/Screen%20Shot%202017-12-09%20at%2011.37.31%20PM.png)

 These are just sample phrases, so even if a user says something that doesn’t match exactly, the intent should still be recognized (i.e. “Go to next step”).
-This is one of the coolest parts of this SDK, and what really made it worth using for me!
+This is one of the coolest parts of this SDK, and what really made it worth using!

 Enter “Slots” if you need the user to provide additional information before the intent is fulfilled.
 We won’t do this in this example since we simply need to recognize “Next Step” and “Previous Step”.